Justin-Bento/portfolio-site/src/content/projects/project-9.md

 Over the summer, I posted on Reddit offering to create a free website for anyone interested.
 That’s how I connected with the client for this project.
 They were enthusiastic from the very beginning and eager to establish an official online presence for their business.
 Their company, Dr. Pressure, is a pressure washing business based in Vancouver, BC.

 From the start, I was upfront with the client: I would be using a template and customizing it to reflect their brand.
-They had no issue with this approach—they simply wanted a professional, functioning website that is tailoured to their demands.
+They had no issue with this approach—they simply wanted a professional, functioning website that is tailored to their demands.
 Their clear and enthusiastic communication made it easy to collaborate, and we quickly moved our discussions to email.

 This case study will walk through the process of building the website, the challenges faced, and the key lessons I took away from the project.

-## Understadning The Challenge
+## Understanding The Challenge

 Onboarding for a website project can be challenging, especially when it comes to aligning expectations.
 My main goal was to be very clear about my design and development process.